methacholine challenge test overview and practice questions

 It is the provocative concentration of methacholine that causes a 20% decrease in the parameter of interest.

 It describes airway hyperresponsiveness.
-If it is a high value, then the airway hyperresponsiveness is normal and asthma is unlikely.
+For example, if the PC20 value is high, airway hyperresponsiveness is normal and asthma is unlikely.

-46. How is nebulizer quality control done before methacholine challenge?
+46. How is nebulizer quality control done before a methacholine challenge test?

 The nebulizer is weighed on an accurate scale before and after the delivery of saline.